Herd management the Shenanigan way

 Grass growth is inherently inconsistent.
 Seasonal changes, rainfall, soil quality, and pasture management all affect the sugar, protein, and fibre content in pasture.
 For sensitive horses, this variability can lead to digestive upsets or metabolic issues.

 Feeding good quality meadow hay on a dry paddock provides complete control over your horse’s forage intake.
-You know exactly what they’re eating and can adjust their diet accordingly—something particularly important for:
+You know exactly what they’re eating and can adjust their diet accordingly.

 For Shetland ponies especially, pasture can be dangerous.
 Rich spring or autumn grass often contains high levels of fructans and sugars, which can trigger laminitis—a painful and potentially life-threatening condition.